Are Halloween tricks covered by insurance?

 However, if your car is splattered by paint from paintballs or eggs that eat away at the car’s paint, then filing a claim would be justified.
 To help you decide, you can get an estimate of the damage to see if it’s significantly higher than your deductible.

 Sometimes Halloween pranks can go too far and cross the line into vandalism.
-If items are thrown at your home and break windows or cause other damage, your homeowners policy will cover it.
+If items are thrown at your home and break windows or cause other damage, your homeowners insurance policy will cover it.
 Take photos of the damage immediately and file a police report, then contact your insurance company.

 My dog bit a trick-or-treater – am I covered?